huh-sters/traffcap/README.md

 * All headers are recorded (done)
 * All content is captured (done)
 * Web sockets are captured
-* A single page application can control the application
+* A single page application can control the application (working)
 * A full API can control all aspects of the application
 * A reporting API can be used to monitor the application
 * Allow the frontend UI to be disabled